 Blockchain is a relatively new technology, referred to as a decentralised digital transformation technology, that is becoming an increasingly hot topic of interest for different domains and multidisciplinary fields.
-The concept of blockchain technology (BCT) is holistic enough to cover the importance of having an integrated shared information system and assure the integrity and security of shared information (Ferrer, 2018; Saberi et al., 2019; Mathew et al., 2021; Lage et al., 2022).
+The concept of blockchain technology (BCT) is holistic enough to cover the importance of having an integrated shared information system and assure the integrity and security of shared information (Ferrer 2018; Saberi et al. 2019; Mathew et al. 2021; Lage, Saiz-Santos, and Zarzuelo 2022).

-From the logistics point of view, the supply chain consists of several integrated and connected components, from sourcing and procurement of raw materials, production of finished products, order processing and inventory control, shipping and transportation, and afterward, storing and distributing to customers and consumers.
-The use of BCT can be a great advantage for systems that include users approaching the problem from different perspectives and coping with more than one interrelated operation within the system, such as are seen in reverse supply chain networks (RSCN) (Cricelli et al., 2021; Flygansvær et al., 2021; Rehman et al., 2021; Koshta et al., 2022).
+From the logistics point of view, the supply chain consists of several integrated and connected components, from sourcing and procurement of raw materials, production of finished products, order processing and inventory control, shipping and transportation, and afterwards, storing and distributing to customers and consumers.
+The use of BCT can be a great advantage for systems that include users approaching the problem from different perspectives and coping with more than one interrelated operation within the system, such as are seen in reverse supply chain networks (RSCN) (Cricelli, Greco, and Grimaldi 2021; Flygansvær, Samuelsen, and Støyle 2021; Rehman et al., 2021; Koshta, Patra, and Singh 2022).
 Moreover, capital and information flow are major challenges in any value chain system if not properly integrated.
-Adopting BCT will play a major role in changing the RSCN of any company, helping to enhance its efficiency and accuracy (Nikolakis et al., 2018; Saberi, et al., 2019; Mathew et al., 2021).
-Ledlow et al. (2017) stated that the RSCN incorporates the ability to manage upstream and downstream relationships between actors (buyers and providers) to bring the greatest added value to the customer at a reduced cost to the supply/value chains.
-Additionally, process coordination is done to meet customer requirements more efficiently and effectively and create a competitive advantage by competing as a total system (Prajogo et al., 2016; Bai and Sarkis, 2020).
+Adopting BCT will play a major role in changing the RSCN of any company, helping to enhance its efficiency and accuracy (Nikolakis, John, and Krishnan 2018; Saberi et al. 2019; Mathew et al. 2021).
+Jraisat et al. (2022) stated that the RSCN incorporates the ability to manage upstream and downstream relationships between actors (buyers and providers) to bring the greatest added value to the customer at a reduced cost to the supply/value chains.
+Additionally, process coordination is done to meet customer requirements more efficiently and effectively and create a competitive advantage by competing as a total system (Prajogo et al., 2016; Bai and Sarkis 2020).

-RSCN is a chain network that consists of at least three actors: "collection centres where consumers return used products, recovery facilities where reprocessing (remanufacturing or recycling) is performed, and demand centres where customers buy reprocessed products, viz., outgoing goods from recovery facilities" (Pochampally and Gupta, 2008,p.
-72).
+RSCN is a chain network that consists of at least three actors: 'collection centres where consumers return used products, recovery facilities where reprocessing (remanufacturing or recycling) is performed, and demand centres where customers buy reprocessed products, viz., outgoing goods from recovery facilities' (Pochampally and Gupta 2008, 72).
 These three elements of the chain are referred to as a triadic relationship.
 For example, in any RSCN, strategic, tactical, and operational activities are applied by different actors along the chain network.
 Among these actions, strategic planning should involve the following phases: selection of the most economical product to reprocess, leading to the identification of potential collection centres and potential demand in the region where an RSCN is to be designed; identification of potential facilities in a set of candidate recovery facilities; and minimisation of overall cost across the RSCN.

-Prior researchers, such as Casino et al. (2019) and Laroiya et al. (2020), have explained the taxonomy of BCTbased applications.
+Prior researchers, such as Casino et al. (2019) and Laroiya, Saxena, and Komalavalli (2020), have explained the taxonomy of BCT-based applications.
 This taxonomy identifies several potential application fields: business and industry, privacy and security, health, education, data, financial platforms, governance, Internet of Things (IoT), and distributed device management.
-A critical analysis of the BCT applications in multi-industries was debated according to Laroiya et al. (2020).
+A critical analysis of the BCT applications in multi-industries was debated according to Laroiya, Saxena, and Komalavalli (2020).
 These industries include supply chain, healthcare, banking, agriculture, financial services, insurance, and retailing.
-Previous studies (e.g., Mathew et al., 2021; Mubarik et al., 2021; Rehman et al., 2021; Koshta et al., 2022; Lage et al., 2022) have highlighted the importance of adopting BCT for transparency, reverse logistics, green applications, security, inexpensiveness, replacement policy, trust, creating a better contribution economy, preventing payment scams, and performing financial transactions in minutes.
+Previous studies (e.g., Mathew et al. 2021; Mubarik et al. 2021; Rehman et al., 2021; Koshta, Patra, and Singh 2022; Lage, Saiz-Santos, and Zarzuelo 2022) have highlighted the importance of adopting BCT for transparency, reverse logistics, green applications, security, inexpensiveness, replacement policy, trust, creating a better contribution economy, preventing payment scams, and performing financial transactions in minutes.